mriscoc/fpc-markdown/README.md

-# delphi-markdown
+# FPC-markdown

-Markdown Processor for Delphi.
+Markdown Processor for FPC.

 ## Basic Information

-This is a Pascal (Delphi) library that processes to markdown to HTML.
+This is a Pascal (FPC) library that processes to markdown to HTML.
 At present the following dialects of markdown are supported:

 * The Daring Fireball dialect (see https://daringfireball.net/projects/markdown/) (translated from https://github.com/rjeschke/txtmark)

 Wishlist: PEGDown (Github dialect), CommonMark

-All you need to use the library is any unicode version of Delphi.
+All you need to use the library is any unicode version of FPC.
 To run the tests, you also need FastMemoryManager and the Jedi Code Library

 ## Using the Library